github/site-policy/Policies/github-terms-of-service.md

 to enable us to reasonably exercise the rights granted in Section D.4 (but not otherwise.)

-&dagger; You grant GitHub the rights we need to:
+&dagger; Additionally, you grant GitHub the rights we need to:

 - use Your Content without attribution &nbsp;&nbsp;&nbsp;&nbsp;*AND*
 - make reasonable adaptations of Your Content as necessary